Rockette Morton: Career

 In the book Lunar Notes: Zoot Horn Rollo's Captain Beefheart Experience, guitarist Bill Harkleroad details some of the tensions that arose between Beefheart and members of the band.
 These tensions led to a split in 1974, when Rockette Morton left to form Mallard with bandmates John French, Bill Harkleroad, and Art Tripp.
 Mallard released two albums, Mallard (1975) and In A Different Climate (1976).
 Following the band's demise, Morton continued performing in various groups as guitarist and bassist.

 Morton released a solo album, Love Space, in 2003, about which he wrote: "If you enjoy listening to this music even half as much as I enjoyed recording it, I did my job."
 It was recorded at his music studio in Aiken, South Carolina.

 Prior to the album's release he was featured in an article in the music magazine Stomp & Stammer (October 2002), titled "The Ring of Rockette Morton", in which he self-identified as "a space nut" and being "pro-space".
 He was 52 years old at the time and was living in a mobile home, decorated with alien and rocket ship models.

 In 2003 Morton and other former members of the Magic Band regrouped and embarked on a world tour, performing Captain Beefheart's music.
-They have continued to tour regularly as the Magic Band since then.
+They continued to tour regularly as the Magic Band until 2017.

+In 2026, following Morton's poor health history, including heart bypass surgery, a stroke, diabetes and bladder cancer, a trust was set up to assist with his living arrangements.